Where is Florianopolis

 Surf?

-Nexus Surf was founded to meet the growing
+Nexus Surf was founded to help meet the growing

-those found anywhere else in the world, all in a backdrop
+those available anywhere else in the world, all in a backdrop

 of breathtaking natural beauty and exotic Brazilian